1technophile/OpenMQTTGateway/docs/README.md

 ![Overview](./img/OpenMQTTGateway.png)

-# What is an MQTT Gateway or Bridge ?
+# What is an MQTT gateway or bridge ?

 MQTT, short for Message Queuing Telemetry Transport, is a lightweight messaging protocol ideal for IoT devices.

-An MQTT Gateway or Bridge plays a pivotal role in the MQTT ecosystem:
+An MQTT gateway or bridge plays a pivotal role in the MQTT ecosystem:
 * Protocol Translation: It converts non-MQTT protocols (like Zigbee or Bluetooth) into MQTT, enabling broader network communication.
 * Data Aggregation: Combines data from multiple devices into single messages, optimizing network use.
 * Security: Incorporates features like SSL/TLS encryption to safeguard data during transmission.
 * Device Management: Handles tasks like firmware updates and remote configuration changes.

-In essence, an MQTT Gateway ensures smooth communication between devices and MQTT brokers, enhancing the efficiency and security of IoT systems.
+In essence, an MQTT gateway ensures smooth communication between devices and MQTT brokers, enhancing the efficiency and security of IoT systems.

 # What OpenMQTTGateway can do ?

 OpenMQTTGateway integrates with established technologies, such as 433mhz/315mhz protocols and infrared (IR), allowing you to upgrade and repurpose older devices.
-Additionally, OMG is compatible with modern technologies like Bluetooth Low Energy (BLE) and LORA.
+Additionally, OMG is compatible with modern technologies like Bluetooth Low Energy (BLE) and LoRa.

 To have an overview of the supported PIR, door, water, temperature, smoke sensors, sirens, rings, beacons, switches & weather stations you can take a look to the
 [compatible devices list](https://compatible.openmqttgateway.com/index.php/devices)